newaetech/chipwhisperer/docs/source/starting.rst

    notebooks use bash to run **make** or remove files for building firmware.
 This may be changed in the future but for now it is required.
-If you installed using the Virtual Machine (VM) the terminal is a bash like terminal and you should have no problem.
+If you installed using the Virtual Machine (VM) the terminal is a bash-like terminal and you should have no problem.
    If you installed on linux, same deal.
-However, if you installed on Windows/Mac you may have to install a bash like terminal.
+However, if you installed on Windows/Mac you may have to install a bash-like terminal.
 If you installed Git to install **chipwhisperer** you already have **git-bash** available to you.
 Here are a few bash-like terminals available on other windows: